canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/hard/q4/QuestionText.md

 - Constructors:
     - A constructor which accepts one int and sets the **gymClothes** attribute.
+    - This constructor should be visible to other classes

 - Methods:
     - A method called `doLaundry` which another class can use to clean the **gymClothes** one by one.
 It displays a